arbCoding/sac-format/src/docs/install.md

 ![Windows Warning 1](./screenshots/Windows/warning_1_install.png)

-To continue the install, click on the &rsquo;More Info&rsquo; link and then the &rsquo;Run anyway&rsquo; button as seen in the following image:
+To continue the install, click on the "More Info" link and then the "Run anyway" button as seen in the following image:

 ![Windows Warning 2](./screenshots/Windows/warning_2_install.png)